andhernand/golfleague/README.md

 ***NOTE:*** This can be changed in the [launchSettings.json](src/GolfLeague.Api/Properties/launchSettings.json) file.

+### Authentication and Authorization

+The API is set up to only accept authenticated users.
+I have provided an additional [Identity.Api](Helpers/Identity.Api) project for generating JWT Tokens.
+There is a [README](Helpers/README.MD) file to explain how to use it.

+* An Authenticated user can only call HTTP GET methods (read-only).
+* A Trusted user can call HTTP GET, HTTP POST, and HTTP PUT methods (read-write).
+* An Admin user can call HTTP GET, HTTP POST, HTTP PUT, and HTTP DELETE methods (read-write-delete).

-## Database Access with Dapper
+### Database Access with Dapper

 This project uses Dapper for database access.
 You can find the database context and repository implementations in the [Database](src/GolfLeague.Application/Database) folder.

-## Input Validation with FluentValidation
+### Input Validation with FluentValidation

 FluentValidation is used to handle input validation.
 Validators are located in the [Validators](src/GolfLeague.Application/Validators) folder.

-## Integration Testing with Testcontainers
+### Integration Testing with Testcontainers

 Testcontainers is used to create MSSQL databases for integration tests.
 Tests are located in the [Tests](tests) folder. folder.
 To run the tests, use the following command: